-The following parties have direct or indirect roles in implementing the FMP:
+The following parties have direct or indirect roles in implementing this FMP:

-Upper Ruamāhanga Valley Floodplain 4.2.1 Management Advisory Committee
+4.2.1 Upper Ruamāhanga River Management Advisory Committee

-As discussed in Section 4.3 above, an advisory committee would be established to monitor the implementation of the FMP.
-The role of this advisory committee will be to ensure the action plan in the FMP is further developed and implemented, including monitoring progress against actions.
-The Upper Ruamāhanga Valley Floodplain Management Advisory Committee (Advisory Committee) would be established by GWRC and operate under an agreed Terms of Reference.
+As discussed in Section 4.1.1, an Advisory Committee will be established to monitor the implementation of this FMP.
+The role of this Advisory Committee will be to ensure the action plan in this FMP is further developed and implemented, including the monitoring of progress against actions.
+The Upper Ruamāhanga River Management Advisory Committee (Advisory Committee) will be established by GWRC and operate under an agreed Terms of Reference.

-The Advisory Committee would also act as a point of contact for members of the public, landowners and other stakeholders for any issues they might have regarding the plan, including the implementation methods and action plan.
-It is proposed that the Advisory Committee makes recommendations on implementing the FMP to GWRC and other organisations with responsibilities in this area.
+The Advisory Committee will also act as a point of contact for members of the public, landowners and other stakeholders for any issues they have regarding the plan, including the implementation methods and action plan.
+The Advisory Committee will make recommendations on implementing this FMP to GWRC and other organisations with responsibilities in this area.